• Skip to primary navigation

 • Line a standard muffin pan with paper liners and set aside.

-• Add semi sweet chocolate chips into a medium microwave safe bowl and microwave for 60 to 90 seconds (stirring every 20 seconds), until completely melted and smooth.
+• Add semi sweet chocolate chips into a medium microwave safe bowl and microwave for 50 to 60 seconds, stirring every 20 seconds, until mostly melted.
+Remove bowl from microwave and continue stirring until fully melted.

 • Evenly divide melted chocolate into the prepared muffin pan, give the pan a few taps on the counter to help chocolate settle evenly.
-Refrigerate for about 10 minutes.
+Refrigerate for 5 to 10 minutes.

-• Add white chocolate chips into a another medium microwave safe bowl and microwave for 60 to 90 seconds (stirring every 20 seconds), until completely melted and smooth.
+• Add white chocolate chips into a another medium microwave safe bowl and microwave for 50 to 70 seconds, stirring every 20 seconds, until melted and smooth.
 Stir in peppermint extract.

 • Evenly divide melted white chocolate on top of the dark chocolate, give the pan a few taps on the counter to help white chocolate settle evenly.
-Top with crushed candy cane.
+Top with crushed candy canes.

 Notes